Hairlock/front-end-tools/README.md

 ### Vendors Tasks

-There are 3 development vendors task
+There are 3 development vendors tasks

 `gulp desktopDevVendors`